99942 Apophis: 2036 approaches

+After the possibility of an impact in 2029 was ruled out, a small probability remained that during its 2029 close encounter with Earth, Apophis would pass through a gravitational keyhole estimated to be less than 1 km wide, which would have set up a future impact exactly seven years later on Easter Sunday, 13 April 2036.
+This possibility kept it at Level 1 on the 0 to 10 Torino impact hazard scale until August 2006, when the probability that Apophis would pass through the keyhole was determined to be negligible.
+Apophis's rating on the Torino scale was consequently lowered to Level 0.

 In 2036, Apophis will pass the Earth at a third the distance of the Sun in both March and December.
-Using the 2024 orbit solution, the Earth approach on March 27, 2036, will be no closer than 0.3089 AU, but more likely about 0.3097 AU.
-For comparison, the planet Venus will be closer to Earth at 0.2883 AU on May 30, 2036.
-On December 31, 2036, Apophis will be a little bit further away than the March approach at about 0.33 AU.
+Using the 2024 orbit solution, the Earth approach on 27 March 2036, will be no closer than 0.3089 AU, but more likely about 0.3097 AU.
+For comparison, the planet Venus will be closer to Earth at 0.2883 AU on 30 May 2036.

-2051 approach

-Around April 19–20, 2051, Apophis will pass about 0.04 AU from Earth and it will be the first time since 2029 that Apophis will pass within 10 million km of Earth.

-2066 and 2068

-Although early simulations showed that there was a chance Apophis could hit the earth on April 12, 2068, this was later excluded and JPL Horizons calculates that Apophis will be about 1.864 ± 0.0024 AU from Earth, making the asteroid much farther than the Sun.